Geontech/GPS_Receiver/README.md

 ## Setup

 Give the user that will run this Device access to whatever group owns `/dev/tty????`.
-The default in CentOS 6.5 for example is `dailout` and the device shows on `/dev/ttyUSB0`:
+The default in CentOS 6.5 for example is `dialout` and the device shows on `/dev/ttyUSB0`:

     crw-rw----.
 1 root dialout 188, 0 Oct  8 07:38 /dev/ttyUSB0